Building hope through restorative justice!

 Turning the tide of juvenile delinquency one child at a time

-Breakaway provides juvenile justice ministry and chaplaincy for young people locked up in juvenile detention centers and youthful offender prisons, and is the pilot for the National Network of Juvenile Justice Ministries.
-These services include small group Bible studies, entrepreneurial training, counseling, one-to-one mentoring, recovery groups, aftercare assistance, and reentry support.
+Breakaway provides juvenile justice ministries and chaplaincy programs for young people locked up in juvenile detention centers and youthful offender prisons, and is the pilot for a national network of like-minded juvenile justice ministries.
+Some of our initiatives are:

 Most of the kids who commit crimes suffer from the impact of a broken family, the lack of positive peers, and a cultural epidemic of violence and abandoned morals.
 Juvenile correctional institutions today are filled with kids from urban, suburban, and rural America.